MinghaoHan/UIED/README.md

-# UIED - UI element detection, detecting UI elements from UI screenshots or drawnings
+# UIED - UI element detection

 A web app for the UIED in http://uied.online